jimhigson/oboe.js/writing/main/2_Introduction.md

 significant problem area and any benefit my new approach can bring to this problem should be counted towards the success of the project.

-Why not writing for the server side?
-Why just the client?

-Inefficiencies in typical rest usage
+Inefficiencies in out typical use of http
 ------------------------------------

 ![Use of a REST service.
-In this example the client fetches a list of an author's publications and then retrieves the first three articles.
-The left sequence represents the most commonly used pattern in which the client does no inspection of the response until it is complete.
-The shaded arrows in the right sequence illustrate the concept of receiving a response as a sequence of small fragments whereas the darker arrows on the left represent the concept of the response as a one-off event
+A client fetches a listing of an author's publications and then the first three articles.
+The left sequence represents the most commonly used pattern in which the client does not react to the response until it is complete.
+In the right sequence the client considers the response to return progressively as many small parts.
+Because UML sequence diagrams do not provide a concept of a returned value other than as a one-off event, the notation of lighter arrows illustrating an ongoing response is introduced.
+Each publication is fetched as soon as the fragment of response linking to it is available and once the data required has been read from the original response it is aborted rather than continuing with the download of unnecessary data.
 \label{enhancingrest}](images/rest_timeline.png)

+The figure above \ref{enhancingrest} illustrates how a progressive REST client, without adjustments being required to the server may bring improvements in the

-Figure shows way of thinking about service, not differences in service itself.
+In the figure above \ref{enhancingrest} shows way of thinking about service, not differences in service itself.
 The process is much the same regardless of the aims of the
 client: it could be a user interface wanting to display the publications or an aggregator wishing to provide a higher-level REST service than the